Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Transverse spin-dependent structure function

 \subsection{Calculation of the twist-2 term, $g_2^{ww }(x,Q^2)$}

-We begin with Eq.
-(5).
-Since $g_{1}(x,Q^2)$ is known in the valon model \cite{9}, we utilize those results without any additional free parameter and evaluate the twist-2 part of $g_2(x,Q^2)$; namely $g_2^{ww }(x,Q^2)$, according to the Eq.
-(5).
-The results are shown in Fig. 2 for proton and the deuteron.
-We have included in Fig. 2 the results from other phenomenological models for the sake of comparison \cite{28,29}.
-The experimental data are from E143 and E155 Collaborations \cite{1,2,3}.
+We begin with Eq.(\ref{gww}).
+Since $g_{1}(x,Q^2)$ is known in the valon model \cite{Arash6,Arash8}, we utilize them without any additional free parameter and evaluate the twist-2 part of $g_2(x,Q^2)$; namely $g_2^{ww }(x,Q^2)$, according to the Eq.(\ref{gww}).
+The results are shown in Fig. 3 for proton.
+We have also included the findings of \cite{Song1,Song2} for the purpose of comparison.